-Is end-of-life care threatened by the for-profit hospice industry?
-Learn Why it Matters?
+Is end-of-life care threatened by today’s healthcare environment?
+Learn Why it Matters!

-The vision of the original hospice movement was to ensure that everyone had access to compassionate, comprehensive end-of-life care.
-Today, the growing for-profit hospice industry is threatening this vision, damaging the spirit of hospice care in the name of profits.
+The vision of the original hospice movement was to ensure that everyone had access to compassionate, comprehensive, community focused, end-of-life care.
+Today, as the growth in for-profit hospice providers continues to expand so has the concern about trends to pursue business models designed to manipulate patient selective, define narrow service communities, and maximize financial incentives which threatens the hospice movement and this vision, damaging the spirit of hospice care in the name of profits.
 Ohio’s Hospice is launching an educational initiative to explore some of the pressing issues.

 The legacy of hospice care.
 Learn more!